Pilgrim Challenge 2026 is now open for booking!

 Competitor Responsibility Prior to Entering

 By entering one of our events we presume that you already have a good level of fitness and experience and that your current medical state and history are all in good order.
-We recommend that, where possible, all competitors visit their GP in the weeks prior to the event and complete a general health check, for the sake of a 30 minute appointment it will give you reassurance and it will also inform your GP of the activities you participate in, thereby allowing them to keep more accurate records.
+We recommend that, where possible, you give consideration to visiting their GP in the weeks prior to the event and complete a general health check, for the sake of a 30 minute appointment it will give you reassurance and it will also inform your GP of the activities you participate in, thereby allowing them to keep more accurate records.
 If your past medical history includes blood pressure, cardiovascular, cardiopulmonary or any other serious health problems YOU MUST visit/inform your GP in advance of the challenge.

 If you are taking any form of medication YOU MUST visit/inform your GP in advance and check that there are no potential side-effects which may lead to problems during the event.